 We pulled through wrought iron gates and followed signs to an area set aside for volunteers like us, serving by RV.
 There, one by one, figures emerged in the dark.
 Strangers who had waited for hours, just to greet us as friends.
 To offer comfort.
 Or encouragement.
 To lend a hand.
 Or a flashlight.
 Supplies or something to eat.

 It was the best kind of welcome.
-This, too, was a pleasing aroma — of the 2 Corinthians 2:15 kind.
-Lives offered up in service to Jesus are even more pleasing than orange blossoms.
+This, too, was a pleasing aroma — of the 2 Corinthians 2 kind.

 The LORD smelled the pleasing aroma and said in his heart: ‘Never again will I curse the ground … And never again will I destroy all living creatures … As long as the earth endures, seedtime and harvest, cold and heat, summer and winter, day and night will never cease.’
 (Genesis 8:21-22)